ryantd42/NY-Legislative-Git/2023/A7081B-2023/bill.md

  chapter 55 of the laws of 1992, is amended to read as follows:
   §  827.
 Board  of directors.
-The board of directors of the authority, HEREINAFTER IN THIS TITLE REFERRED TO AS "THE BOARD," shall  consist  of [thirteen]  NINETEEN  VOTING  members,  as  follows: The commissioner of agriculture and markets or the commissioner's representative [shall be a member ex-officio].
+The board of directors of the authority, HEREINAFTER IN THIS TITLE REFERRED TO AS "THE BOARD," shall  consist  of [thirteen]  SEVENTEEN  VOTING  members,  as follows: The commissioner of agriculture and markets or the commissioner's representative [shall be a member ex-officio].
 The board of supervisors of each of the counties  in the  district  shall  each  name  directors as follows: Onondaga, three;
  Oswego, two; Cayuga, two; Madison, two; Cortland, one; Oneida, one,  and Wayne,  one.
 ADDITIONALLY, THE FOLLOWING SHALL HAVE APPOINTMENTS TO THE
- BOARD: THE MAYOR OF THE CITY OF SYRACUSE, ONE; THE COMMON COUNCIL OF THE CITY OF SYRACUSE, ONE; THE ASSEMBLY MEMBER FROM  THE  ASSEMBLY  DISTRICT WHERE  THE PRIMARY OFFICES AND FACILITIES OF THE MARKET RESIDE, ONE; THE STATE SENATOR FROM THE SENATE DISTRICT WHERE  THE  PRIMARY  OFFICES  AND FACILITIES OF THE MARKET RESIDE, ONE; THE CHIEF OF POLICE OF THE CITY OF SYRACUSE,  ONE;  AND  THE  FIRE  CHIEF OF THE CITY OF SYRACUSE, ONE.
-One member from each of the above-named counties may be either a producer or non-producer of agricultural products; the other members  named  by  the board  of  supervisors of the counties in the district entitled to addi- tional directors shall be persons engaged  in  farming  and  deriving  a greater  part  of their income therefrom, and all such appointments made
+ BOARD: THE COUNTY EXECUTIVE OF ONONDAGA COUNTY, TWO; AND  THE  MAYOR  OF THE CITY OF SYRACUSE, TWO; One member from each of the above-named coun- ties  may be either a producer or non-producer of agricultural products;
+ the other members named by the board of supervisors of the  counties  in the  district  entitled to additional directors shall be persons engaged in farming and deriving a greater part of their  income  therefrom,  and all such appointments made after May first, nineteen hundred forty-four,

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02491-06-4
+  LBD02491-10-4
- A. 7081--A  2
+ A. 7081--B  2

- after May first, nineteen hundred forty-four,  shall  be  producers  who actually  sell  all  or  part  of  their produce on the Central New York Regional Market.
+ shall be producers who actually sell all or part of their produce on the Central New York Regional Market.
   Each member shall continue as a member during the pleasure of the body appointing [him or her] SUCH MEMBER, and upon a vacancy occurring by the filing  with  the secretary of the authority of a duly certified copy of